-Members can vest in the 62/5 Plan if they have at least five years of Credited Service before they have separated from City Service.
-Upon reaching age 62, members are able to collect a Vested Retirement Benefit.
-The date on which a member in the 62/5 Plan reaches age 62 is commonly referred to as their Payability Date.
+Participants of the CO-25 Plan can vest in their retirement plan if they have at least five years of Credited Service before they separate from City Service.
+Upon reaching age 62, Participants are able to collect a Vested Retirement Benefit on an unreduced basis.
+Alternatively, they can collect a reduced benefit as early as age 55 (see the Benefit Calculation section on page 46).
+The date on which a member collects their Vested Retirement Benefit is commonly referred to as their Payability Date.